A List Of Most Expensive Things Owned By Superstar Shah Rukh Khan

 View this post on Instagram

 Located in the K front of Palm Jumeirah, the largest artificial archipelago in the world is SRK’s Dubai bungalow that he calls Jannat.
-It is reportedly a gift from Dubai-based real estate developer Nakheel PJSC, the villa is worth Rs 18 crores.
+It is reportedly a gift from Dubai-based real estate developer Nakheel PJSC, the villa is worth USD2.2 million.
 It features with six bedrooms, two remote-controlled garages, a private pool, and a direct connection to waterfront activities like deep-sea fishing.
 The interiors of this home are done by Gauri Khan Designs.

 Customised Harley Davidson